 The point is, are the ISPs in India to blame for this?

 Internet service providers doing their best to meet the internet speed at its best though.
 But, with the launch of Reliance Jio’s 4G connection things are certainly changing.

 Reliance Jio provides broadband internet that is as fast as 49 Mbps, which is much faster than the average national speed of 4 Mbps.
 Though, in actual, Reliance promises to deliver even more, up to 112 Mbps.

 Possible that this Reliance Jio’s internet speed may be high for Indian standards, but in really, it’s nothing compared to the internet speeds enjoyed by the rest of the world.

 South Korea has a well deserved reputation for the world’s fastest internet speed and delivers a broadband internet speed of over 1 Gbps.
 That is simply phenomenal.

-Indeed, Reliance Jio’s internet speed of 49 Mbps is one-sixth the internet speed delivered by UK’s #1 ISP, EE, which offers a download speed of 300 Mbps.
-Also very impressive are the internet speeds delivered by Google Fiber in select cities in the USA such as Kansas City.
+Though, this speed is one-sixth the internet speed offered by UK’s #1 ISP, EE, which has a download speed of 300 Mbps.
+Also, the internet speeds are very impressive that is delivered by Google Fiber in select cities of USA such as Kansas City.